 Remove the excess water from the tray after your seedlings are moist…you don’t want to just leave them sitting there drowning

 Seedlings need a lot of light!

 From everything that I’ve read, 16 hours is the optimal amount to get them really grooving.

-I tried for 16, but I ran out of space because I was a luntic and had too many seedlings started!
-So for part of the journey some were just getting 12 hours and I was rotating trays in and out of the lights.
+I tried for 16, but I ran out of space because I was a lunatic and had too many seedlings started!
+So for part of the journey, some were just getting 12 hours and I was rotating trays in and out of the lights.

 They still grew and are healthy but would probably be bigger at this point if they had had a consistent 16 hours a day…but I really didn’t want to buy more lights!

 Speaking of light….the optimal spot for the lights is 3-4 inches about the seedlings so they can soak it all in.
 I simply lifted up the lights a little as the seedlings grew.